-The Parking Control Officer is responsible for the enforcement of the parking laws within the City of La Palma.
-One of the main duties of the Parking Control Officer is to ensure compliance with the “NO PARKING” on residential streets during street sweeping.
-The goal of this project is to get compliance from all citizens within the community in order that our streets are swept effectively each week.
+The Police Service Aides are responsible for the enforcement of the parking laws within the City of La Palma.
+One of their main duties is to ensure compliance with the “NO PARKING” on residential streets during street sweeping.
+The goal of this project is to get compliance from all citizens within the community so that our streets are swept effectively each week.

 Sweeping the City’s streets on a regular basis helps provide clean neighborhoods and protects water quality.
 Street sweeping services are provided by a third party contractor as part of the City's sanitation/trash fees.
 If you have comments or concerns about the sweeping services, please contact the City’s Community Services Department at (714) 690-3310.
 If you have comments or concerns about an enforcement action, please contact the Police Department at (714) 690-3370.